tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

-We're going to iterate over that graph in one of two orders: A B C or A C B. In either case, we're going to be adding all this stuff into the value map from one block (say, A) that is not actually available to its sibling block (say, B).
+We're going to iterate over that graph in one of two orders: A B C or A C B. In either case, we're going to be adding all this stuff into the value map from one block (say, B) that is not actually available to its sibling block (say, C).

 When I say "not available", I mean "would not have been computed before".
 This is because we execute either A then B or A then C. There's no world in which we